Sadly, that fear is not misplaced.

 Under the ADA, these workers may be entitled to reasonable accommodations.
 Accommodations may include a modified work schedule to attend Alcoholics or Narcotics Anonymous meetings or a leave of absence for treatment.
 It is imperative that an employee in need of help speak with their health care provider to determine what work accommodations might help them be successful in both their recovery and at work.

 When the silence is broken, know your rights and exercise them.
-If you are not sure where to start, you can contact an attorney to help.
+If you are not sure where to start, you can contact a Texas Employment Lawyer to help.
 If you don’t speak up for yourself no one else will.